pwen/pwen.github.io/README.md

 make fetch-data
 ```

-Runs daily via GitHub Actions.
-Pulls 5 years of weekly data from yfinance (market) and FRED (economic indicators).
+Runs daily via GitHub Actions (7AM UTC).
+Pulls 5 years of weekly data from yfinance and FRED, writes per-category files + combined metrics.json.

 ### Manual Metric Updates

-These 4 metrics have no free API.
+These metrics have no free API.
 Their data lives in CSV files under `data/backfill/`.
-To update, just add a new row to the CSV and re-run backfill:
+To update, add a new row to the CSV and re-run backfill:

 | Metric ID | Name | Source | Frequency | Where to Find |
 |-----------|------|--------|-----------|---------------|